mpetavy/netio/README.md

 The following feature set is supported:

+* Works with IP networks or serial lines
 * With or without TLS usage
 * Zero bytes, random bytes or file transfer
 * Looping rounds with timeout or file transfer